Why Is Test Data Management So Important?

-If you apply the same reasoning for testing, it becomes clear the quality data is crucial.
+If you apply the same reasoning for testing, it becomes clear that quality test data is crucial.
 It won’t matter a bit how effective your test process is if you feed it bad data.
 All of the investment put into your test automation strategy will have been in vain if you don’t care for the quality of your test data.

 The Force Will Always Be With You, Luke.
 But What About Your Test Data?

 Ensuring quality, even though it’s a daunting task by itself, is only half of the challenge.
-As important as it is, quality won’t matter a bit if the data isn’t there when you need it.
-That’s another responsibility of TDM: to ensure data availability.
+As important as it is, quality won’t matter a bit if the test data isn’t there when you need it.
+That’s another responsibility of TDM: to ensure test data availability.

 It’s useless to know that great test data exists when it’s not available for you to use.
 It’s probably even worse to have faulty data, readily at hand.
 We’re not willing to compromise here; we want to have our cake and eat it too.
-Let’s settle for high-quality data, with high-availability.
+Let’s settle for high-quality data, with high availability.
 That’s what we can get through test data management.

 Manual Data Test Management?
 Don’t Think So